xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 one-sided comments like those in assembler language or  in  Ada, that are terminated by the end of the line.
 In a  way,  that  case is easier.
-The only procedure that would need  to  be  changed  is SkipComment, which must now terminate at the newline characters:
+The only procedure that would need  to  be  changed  is `SkipComment`, which must now terminate at the newline characters:

 ```delphi
 {--------------------------------------------------------------}